arp242/gopher.vim/README.markdown

 gopher.vim stands.

-[govim](https://github.com/myitcv/govim) is another attempt at a modern Go plugin, and seems to have roughly the same approach as vim-go: reinvent all the things.
-To be honest I didn't look too closely at it (as gopher.vim was already fully functional and correct by the time govim was announced).
+[govim](https://github.com/myitcv/govim) is another attempt at a modern Go plugin, and seems to have the same conceptual approach as vim-go: reinvent all the things.
+To be honest I didn't look too closely at it (gopher.vim was already fully functional and correct by the time govim was announced).

 Development